phossa2/di/README.md

     $cache2 = $container->get('cache');

     // different instances
-    var_dump($cache1 === $cache2); // false
+    var_dump($cache1 !== $cache2); // true

     // dependencies are different
     var_dump($cache1->getDriver() === $cache->getDriver()); // false
     ```

-  - Define your own scope
+  - Use your own scope

-    You may get an instance in your own scope as follows,
+    You may get an instance in your own scope as follows no matter whatever the
+    default scope or the defined scope for this instance,

     ```php
     // instance in scope 'myScope'
     $cacheOfMyScope = $container->get('cache@myScope');

-    // instance in single scope, even though you specified one
+    // new instance in single scope, even though you specified one
     $cacheOfSingle = $container->one('cache@myScope');

     // instance in shared scope